groupdocs/docs.groupdocs.com/content/conversion-net/developer-guide/advanced-usage/converting/conversion-options-by-document-family/convert-to-pdf-with-advanced-options.md

 url: conversion/net/convert-to-pdf-with-advanced-options
 title: Convert to PDF with advanced options
 weight: 3
-description: Follow this guide and learn how to convert documents to PDF with height, width, DPI, margins and other customizations using GroupDocs.Conversion for .NET.
+description: "Follow this guide and learn how to convert documents to PDF with height, width, DPI, margins and other customizations using GroupDocs.Conversion for .NET."
 keywords: Convert PDF, Convert to PDF/A
 productName: GroupDocs.Conversion for .NET
 hideChildren: False